ted00789/SimplifAI_2.0/src/content/blog/lead-capture-speed-to-response-ai-receptionist.md

 ## Lead capture that goes beyond “name and number” 🧲

-**Effective lead capture means context, not just contact info.**
+**Effective lead capture is about context, not just contact info.**

-AI receptionists gather details before you ever step in.
+AI receptionists gather meaningful details before you ever step in.

 ### Buyers